januszjasinski/KringleCon-IV/Now Hiring/readme.md

 You could also pass ```php://input``` as the URL, change to a ```POST``` request and whatever data you send will be saved against that image.
 Exciting eh?

-Logs are not to file so we can't get at them unfortunately
+Logs are not to file so we can't get at them unfortunately to see what other people have tried

 ```nginx
 access_log /dev/stdout main_timed;